adibshirazi/VoiceToWords/README.md

     pip install -r requirements.txt
     ```

-4. **Vosk Model**:
-    The repository includes the Vosk model for Farsi (Persian) in the `kaldi/vosk-model-fa-0.5` directory.

-    To use a different language model:
+    To use a specific language:
     - Download the desired model from [Vosk Models](https://alphacephei.com/vosk/models)
     - Extract the model to the `kaldi/` directory
     - Update the model path in `app.py` to point to the new model directory

 ## Usage

 1. **Run the application**: